KAUAI 6 Days

 Luxury: $4,500 +

-• In general, the rainfall is greater in the Windward side of islands.
+In general, the rainfall is greater on the Windward side of the islands.

-• The rainy season does NOT impose a real issue to visit the Hawaiian Islands.
+The rainy season does NOT pose a real issue for visiting the Hawaiian Islands.

 Kauai Gallery